Dynamics of one-dimensional Bose-Josephson Junction in a Box Trap: From Coherent Oscillations to Many-Body Dephasing and Dynamical Freezing: INTRODUCTION

-Specifically, we focus on: (i) Characterizing the different dynamical regimes, including coherent Josephson oscillations, many-body dephasing, equilibration, and strong dynamical fragmentation-induced freezing; (ii) Analyzing the role of initial population imbalance in driving these behaviors; and (iii) Quantifying coherence and correlations through experimentally accessible observables such as population imbalance and oscillation frequency, while characterizing fragmentation via more sophisticated measures including natural orbital occupations, orbital entropy, and participation ratio.
-To achieve this, we consider a system of $N$ bosons in a 1D box with hard-wall boundaries, weakly coupled into two regions, and initiate dynamics via a quench of the external potential, while keeping the interaction strength fixed.
+Specifically, we focus on: (i) Characterizing the different dynamical regimes, including coherent Josephson oscillations, many-body dephasing, equilibration, and dynamical freezing associated with strong fragmentation; (ii) Investigating the role of the initial population imbalance in governing these dynamical regimes; (iii) Quantifying coherence and correlations through experimentally accessible observables such as the population imbalance and oscillation frequency, while characterizing fragmentation using many-body measures including natural orbital occupations, orbital entropy, and participation ratio; and (iv) Benchmarking the BH model against the MCTDHB results to establish the regime of validity of the two-mode approximation and identify the onset of its breakdown as additional natural orbitals become significantly occupied.
+To this end, we consider a system of $N$ bosons confined in a 1D hard-wall box, separated into two weakly coupled regions, and initiate the dynamics via a quench of the external potential while keeping the interaction strength fixed.

-Our study reveals distinct dynamical regimes in the 1D BJJ, controlled by interactions and initial imbalance.
-Weak interactions lead to coherent/damped Josephson oscillations, while intermediate interactions show a crossover from oscillations to many-body dephasing and equilibration as the initial imbalance increases.
-For very strong interactions, the system enters a dynamical freezing regime associated with strong fragmentation, and tunneling is strongly suppressed.
+Our study reveals distinct dynamical regimes in the 1D BJJ, governed by the interplay of interactions and initial population imbalance.
+Weak interactions give rise to coherent and damped Josephson oscillations, while intermediate interactions exhibit a crossover from coherent oscillations to many-body dephasing and equilibration as the initial imbalance increases.
+In the strongly interacting regime, the system enters a dynamical freezing regime associated with strong fragmentation, where tunneling is strongly suppressed.
+Systematic benchmarking against the BH model demonstrates that the two-mode description accurately captures the weakly interacting dynamics but progressively breaks down with increasing interaction strength as multiorbital correlations become significant.
+These results provide a unified many-body framework for understanding non-equilibrium Josephson dynamics and establish the regime of validity of the BH description for 1D box-confined Bose–Josephson junctions.

 The paper is organized as follows.
-In Sec.~\ref{sec:2}, we present the theoretical framework, including the many-body Hamiltonian, the quench protocol, the MCTDHB methodology, and the observables used to characterize the system.
+In Sec.~\ref{sec:2}, we present the theoretical framework, including the many-body Hamiltonian, the quench protocol, the MCTDHB and BH methodology, and the observables used to characterize the system.
 In Sec.~\ref{sec:3}, we discuss the results, divided into three subsections corresponding to the different dynamical regimes.
 Finally, Sec.~\ref{sec:4} summarizes our main findings and conclusions.

-\section{THEORETICAL FRAMEWORK}
+\section{Theoretical framework}